Patrick J. Hanratty: Business

-In 1970 he founded his own company, where he learned valuable lessons.
+In 1970 he cofounded the company Integrated Computer Systems (ICS) with seven of his coworkers from Astronautics Corporation, which had been acquired by McDonnell Douglas.
 Hanratty later said, "Never generate anything closely coupled to a specific architecture.
 And make sure you keep things open to communicate with other systems, even your competitors."
-The business, called ICS, failed because its product, a CAD/CAM drafting system, was tied to a computer that very few people had available, and because its product was written in TPL, an unfamiliar language for most people.
+ICS failed because its product, a CAD/CAM drafting system, was tied to a computer that few people had available, and because its product was written in TPL, an unfamiliar language for most people.

 In 1971 Hanratty founded Manufacturing and Consulting Services (MCS), applying what he had learned at ICS.
 All the software was written in Fortran and it ran on almost any computer.
 His product was named Automated Drafting and Machining (ADAM), later AD-2000, and still later Anvil-4000.
-This package was very successful.

 Among well-known customers of MCS were Computervision who licensed Adam for CADDS, Gerber Scientific for IDS 3, and McDonnell Douglas who licensed it for Unigraphics.
 Several well-known CAD/CAM packages were developed from MCS products.
 Among them were Auto-Grapl, Autosnap 3D, Anvil-5000, and Intelligent Modeler.

 Auto-Grapl in particular demonstrates what Hanratty had learned: "the computer writes the program for you".